vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.ImageCard/README.md

 *Required fields

-In this ImageCard widget Properties it is mandatory to give 'ImageCard' as ClassName.
+In this ImageCard widget Properties it is mandatory to give Page type code name, create the ImageCard PageType.

-# Page Type
+# Page Type Creation

 Need to Create the ImageCard Page Type with the following fields:

+- Name* (Form control: Textbox)
-- Image*
+- Image* (Form control: URL selector)
-- Content*
-- TargetUrl
+- Content*(Form control: TextArea)
+- TargetUrl(Form control: URL selector)

 *Required fields

+# Image Card Pagetype Import

+1) Download the latest export file from (PageType -> Data -> export_20191220_1125.zip )
+2) In Kentico, go to the Sites application
+3) Select "Import sites or objects"
+4) Upload the package and import it (don't forget to check the "Import code files" checkbox)
+5) Now you are ready to use it in the Pages application

 # Author